AMEA CONSTITUTION (last amended on 1/17/2020)

 Section 2.
 Funds of the Association shall be disbursed by the Executive Director or Treasurer/Registrar in accordance with an annual budget adopted by the Governing Board.

 Section 3.
 There shall be a bi-annual financial review of the Association’s finances by an independent accounting agency.
-Results of this audit shall be published on the association’s website, www.myamea.org
+Results of this review shall be published on the Association’s website, www.myamea.org

 Section 1.
 Standing Committees.
 Standing committees my be established as needed by the Governing Board.
 Members of such committees shall be appointed by the President with the approval of the Governing Board.
 They shall serve during the term of the administration in which they are appointed.
 The President shall be a voting ex-officio member of all standing committees.
 AMEA shall include the following standing committees:

 a.
 Nominating Committee – as set forth in Article V.

 b.
 Budget Committee – The Budget Committee shall consist of five members: the President, Past-President, President-Elect, Treasurer/Registrar, and one member at-large.
 The Past-President shall serve as chair.
 The Executive Director shall serve as a non-voting member.
 It shall be the responsibility of the Budget Committee to prepare and present an annual budget to the Governing Board for their approval.
 The budget shall be ready for presentation to the Governing Board at the summer board meeting.
 After approval, by the Governing Board, it shall be published on the AMEA website by August 31.